Gordon's Garden Tomb

 While the staff at the Garden Tomb are gracias, they lead you to believe that the Church of the Holy Sepulchre was inside the Old City Walls of Jerusalem during the time of Christ, so it's unlikely to be the site of Golgotha.
 This is false.
 The wall that now encompasses the Church of the Holy Sepulchre was added about 10 years after Christ.
 Historical records, archaeology, and eyewitness accounts all reveal this as factual.
 This later wall was incorporated into the city shortly after the time of Christ by Herod Agrippa (AD 41-44).
 This is also supported by records of Josephus (Flavius Josephus, 1st-century Roman historian).

-There are many eyewitness accounts and writings (Jerome, Eusebius, etc.) that clearly affirm the Church of the Holy Sepulchre as being Golgotha (we will elaborate more about this below.
+Many eyewitness accounts and writings (Jerome, Eusebius, etc.) clearly affirm the Church of the Holy Sepulchre as Golgotha (we will elaborate more about this below).

 2. The Garden Tomb is an Old Testament tomb, not a new tomb from the 1st century (time of Christ), as described in the Gospels.